catfan/Medoo/README.md

 ## Contribution Guides

-For starting a new pull request, please make sure it's compatible with other databases and write a unit test as possible.
+Before starting a new pull request, please ensure compatibility with other databases and write unit tests whenever possible.

-Run `phpunit tests` for unit testing and `php-cs-fixer fix` for fixing code style.
+Run `phpunit tests` for unit testing and `php-cs-fixer fix` to fix code style.

-Each commit should start with `[fix]`, `[feature]` or `[update]` tag to indicate the change.
+Each commit should start with a tag indicating the type of change: `[fix]`, `[feature]`, or `[update]`.

 Please keep it simple and keep it clear.

 ## License

-Medoo is under the MIT license.
+Medoo is released under the MIT license.

 ## Links